slowernews/wisdom-tldr/chapters/chapter_3_action.md

 - Plans are only a starting point.
 Choose a plan with options.
 - Too detailed plans (or too general plans) are not useful and a waste of time.
-- Don't sabotage them when they get tedious or too difficult.
+- Don’t sabotage them when they get tedious or too difficult.

 > *"Vision is the art of seeing what is invisible to others."
 -- Johnathan Swift*